alexei-ozerov/kuco-rs/README.md

 # KuCo - Kubernetes Console
 KuCo is a Kubernetes Console TUI, used for simplifying repetative commands with a friendly interface.

-Inspired by (much better) projects such as Atuin, and the Dirtwave M8 Tracker, KuCo aims to combine elements from each to create something which can stave off my RSI from writing `k get po -n... | grep...`.
+Inspired by (much better and more interesting) projects such as [Atuin](https://atuin.sh/), and the [Dirtwave M8 Tracker](https://dirtywave.com/), KuCo aims to combine elements from each to create something which can stave off my RSI from writing `k get po -n... | grep...` constantly.

 KuCo's functionality is encapsulated by a set of screens.
 The way you traverse those screens is wrapped up in a UI element shamelessly stolen from the M8.